kbensh/web/md/data.md

 # Online Appendix I: All Inputs

 The table below contains all links to the inputs.
-AEC reviewers: Some of these inputs are extremely large and hosted on low-bandwidth permanent-storage services such as Zenodo.
-To confirm existence, simply click on the URL to to start a download and then stop downloading a few seconds later.
+Note: Some of these inputs are extremely large and hosted on low-bandwidth permanent-storage services such as Zenodo.

 | Benchmark       | Min                                                                                                   | Small                                                                                                             | Full                                                                                                                                     |
 | --------------- | ----------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |